ecarrIDT/Beginner-Repo/README.md

 # Beginner-Repo
-Just building a test repository... playing around
+ building a test repository... playing around
+This is my first repository...